le chemin se fait en marchant

 Lighting design: Charlotte Muller

-Coproduction: la Balsamine (Bruxelles, Be), Charleroi danse, center chorégraphique de Wallonie-Bruxelles (Be), CCN de Grenoble (Fr)
+Co-production: la Balsamine (Brussels, Be), Charleroi danse, centre chorégraphique de Wallonie-Bruxelles (Be)